geodynamics/burnman/Readme.md

     python -m ensurepip --upgrade

-Mac users will also need to install Xcode, which can be found in the MacStore.
+Mac users will also need to install Xcode, which can be found in the MacStore, or can be installed with:

+    xcode-select --install

 ### Stable version
 If you are only interested in using BurnMan (rather than developing the software), and you aren't interested in any of the latest changes, you can install the stable version by typing the following into a terminal window: